-- 5. Does your medical school or its primary affiliated hospital have accessible educational materials for patients about environmental health exposures? - 2 Yes, all affiliated hospitals have accessible educational materials for patients. - 1 Some affiliated hospitals have accessible educational materials for patients. - 0 No affiliated medical centers have accessible educational materials for patients.
+5. Does your medical school or its primary affiliated hospital have accessible educational materials for patients about environmental health exposures?

+- 2 Yes, all affiliated hospitals have accessible educational materials for patients. - 1 Some affiliated hospitals have accessible educational materials for patients. - No affiliated medical centers have accessible educational materials for patients.

-Score explanation: Educational materials for patients related to environmental health exposures, for example in pulmonology, are available upon request or when given by a physician if they deem it relevant.
+Score explanation: Educational materials for patients related to environmental health exposures, for example in pulmonology regarding air pollution and asthma, are available upon request or when given by a physician if they deem it relevant.
 This varies between departments at DHMC.
-Medical Students for a Sustainable Future at Geisel is working with New Hampshire Healthcare Workers for Climate Action on securing QR codes to display in provider offices which will offer patients material related to environmental health exposures.
+Medical Students for a Sustainable Future at Geisel has worked with New Hampshire Healthcare Workers for Climate Action on securing posters with QR codes to display in provider offices which offer patients material related to environmental health exposures, though these posters are not displayed in every DH affiliated clinic.

 6. Does your medical school or its primary affiliated hospital have accessible educational materials for patients about climate change and health impacts?

-2 Yes, all affiliated hospitals have accessible educational materials for patients.
-1 Some affiliated hospitals have accessible educational materials for patients.
-0 No affiliated hospitals have accessible educational materials for patients.
-Scor Scare explanation: DHMC or affiliated hospitals do not have accessible educational materials related to ction Total (3 out of 14) D-
+- 2 Yes, all affiliated hospitals have accessible educational materials for patients. - 1 Some affiliated hospitals have accessible educational materials for patients. - 0 No affiliated hospitals have accessible educational materials for patients.